Maths

 Abstract is the ‘symbolic’ stage, where children are able to use abstract symbols to model and solve maths problems.
 Children are introduced to the concept at a symbolic level, using only numbers, notation, and mathematical symbols, for example +, –, x, / to indicate addition, multiplication, or division.

 We believe children’s chances of success are maximised if they develop deep and lasting understanding of mathematical procedures and concepts.
-If all children aim high in mathematics, we will achieve excellence, together.
+If all children aim high in mathematics, we can all aspire to improve our mathematical understanding, contribute more to lessons and explore mathematical concepts with greater confidence and enjoyment.

 Click here to view the year group subject overview